seuros/breaker_machines/docs/ASYNC.md

 ## Overview

+BreakerMachines offers two levels of async support:
-BreakerMachines offers optional `fiber_safe` mode for modern Ruby applications using Fiber-based servers like Falcon.
-This mode enables non-blocking operations, cooperative timeouts, and seamless integration with async/await patterns.
+1. **fiber_safe mode** - For modern Ruby applications using Fiber-based servers like Falcon
+2. **AsyncCircuit class** - Leveraging state_machines' async: true parameter for thread-safe concurrent operations

 **Important**: The `async` gem is completely optional.
 BreakerMachines works perfectly without it.
-You only need `async` if you want to use `fiber_safe` mode.
+You only need `async` if you want to use `fiber_safe` mode with Falcon or similar async frameworks.

 ## Why Fiber Support?